doctoraction/doctoraction.github.io/js.md

 ## TypeScript

 `npm install -g typescript`
-`tsc`

-tsc on .ts files creates js files. without changes TS will ensure number of function args are the same
+`tsc` - tsc on .ts files creates js files.

+Without changes TS will ensure number of function args are the same.

+In Java, it’s meaningful to think of a one-to-one correspondence between runtime types and their compile-time declarations.
+In TypeScript, it’s better to think of a type as a set of values that share something in common.
+Because **types are just sets**, a particular value can belong to **many sets at the same time**.
 Primitive types:

 `string`, `number` and `boolean`

 `string[]`

 `any`

 `let davevar: string = 'sausage';`